Tony-Tan/Tony-Tan.github.io/content/deep_learning/A-Simple-Linear-Regression.md

 y=\hat{w_1}x+\hat{w_0}\tag{3}
 $$

-The hat symbol "$\;\hat{}\;$" is used to present that this variable is a prediction, which means it is not the true value of the variable but a conjecture through some certain mathematical strategies or methods else.
+The hat symbol "$\;\hat{}\;$" is used to present that this variable is a prediction, which means it is not the true value of the variable but a conjecture through certain mathematical strategies or methods else.

 Then, a new input $x_i$ has its prediction: